 The Part B deductible is \$240.
 Until you have paid the deductible amount, you must pay the full cost of your covered services.
-Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.
+Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share for the rest of the calendar year.